perconik/perconik/README.md

 ### Elasticsearch

-- disable automatic index creation for all PerConIK event indices in all cluster nodes, (event type mapping will otherwise not work as expected), this can be achieved via setting `action.auto_create_index: "-perconik-events*,+*"` in `elasticsearch.yml` which disables automatic index creation for all PerConIK event indices and leaves it enabled for other indices
+- disable automatic index creation for PerConIK event indices in all cluster nodes, (event type mapping will otherwise not work as expected), this can be achieved via setting `action.auto_create_index: "-perconik-events*,+*"` in `elasticsearch.yml` which disables automatic index creation for PerConIK event indices and leaves it enabled for other indices

 ## Building